faridjafri/geolocation/README.md

 Exceptions yet to be handled on the backend to throw proper UI errors.
 Error handling for top N locations yet to be handled.

-Overall, it took a lot of time integrating backend with UI.
+Overall, it looks like a lousy application because it took a lot of time integrating backend with UI and I missed small details along the way.
 I intend to finish this after evaluation.